VikasJamdar-GSLab/automation/README.md

 How to run unit tests:<br/>
-install php unit with composer by command:<br/>
+Install php unit with composer by command:<br/>
 composer require --dev phpunit/phpunit ^7<br/>

 Run unit tests with :<br/>